Colitis in cats: causes, symptoms and treatment

 What is colitis in cats?

 Colitis in cats can be acute, coming on suddenly and lasting only a few days, chronic, lasting for at least two to three weeks, or episodic, coming and going over time.
-Occasional bouts of acute colitis are fairly common in cats and usually resolve on their own.
+Occasional bouts of acute colitis are fairly common in some cats and usually resolve on their own.
 However, it is important to look out for frequent recurrence or worsening of the condition.
-Chronic feline colitis is more common in middle-aged and older cats and is often associated with an underlying medical condition.
+Chronic feline colitis is more common in middle-aged and older cats and may be associated with an underlying medical condition.

 digestive-system-cat-illustration, bowel obstruction in dogs, bowel obstruction in cats, dog intestinal blockage, cat intestinal blockage; intestinal obstruction in dogs